Has SJP’s decision to overhaul its charges come too late?

 Each case is different, but many of those affected by life insurance policy mis-selling could be owed many thousands of pounds.

-At Keller Postman UK, our Investment Fraud & Mis-selling lawyers deal with a wide range of life insurance mis-selling cases every day.
-Here are just some examples of the type of cases we can help with…
+Our Investment Fraud & Mis-selling lawyers deal with a wide range of life insurance mis-selling cases every day.
+Here are just some examples of the type of cases we can help with

 Ten years ago, Ray purchased a whole-of-life insurance policy after speaking to the provider directly.
 However, the terms and conditions were not fully explained to him, and he did not realise that the level of cover could change.
 Ray cancelled the policy as the provider reduced the cover to an unacceptable level.
 He has lost the premiums he paid over the last ten years.
 This amounts to thousands of pounds.
 We are helping Ray claim compensation as he was not given adequate financial advice.